-- 18. Obscene language and verbal abuse will not be tolerated. - 19.
-All pupils must wear school uniform. - 20.
-Absence notes must be produced on return to school and given to the house teacher. - 21.
+- 15. Obscene language and verbal abuse will not be tolerated. - 16.
+All pupils must wear school uniform. - 17.
+Absence notes must be produced on return to school and given to the house teacher. - 18.
 "Notes Out" should be brought to the house teacher on the day before the absence or on the morning before the start of the school day.
-Before leaving for the appointment the pupil must sign out at Reception and if returning to school after an appointment, must sign in again on their return. - 22.
-Home Study Diaries must be brought to school daily and signed once per week by house teacher and parent/guardian. - 23.
-Good manners and punctuality are expected from all pupils at all times. - 24.
-Pupils must show respect for each other and all staff at all times. - 25.
-No petting is permitted. - 26.
-Each pupil must show adequate respect for the property of other pupils, staff and the school both on and off-site. - 27.
-Lockers may only be used before and after school, for PE/Games classes, break and lunchtime.
-Lockers MUST NOT be shared by pupils. - 28.
-Fighting and bullying will not be tolerated. - 29.
-MOBILE PHONES MUST NOT BE USED ON THE SCHOOL PREMISES.
+Before leaving for the appointment the pupil must sign out at the office and if returning to school after an appointment, must sign in again on their return. - 19.
+Homework diaries must be brought to school daily and signed once per week by house teacher and parent/guardian. - 20.
+Good manners and punctuality are expected from all pupils at all times. - 21.
+Pupils must show respect for each other and all staff at all times. - 22.
+No petting is permitted. - 23.
+Each pupil must show adequate respect for the property of other pupils, staff and the school both on and off-site. - 24.
+Lockers may only be used before and after school, for PE/Games classes, break and lunchtime. - 25.
+Fighting and bullying will not be tolerated.

+- 26. MOBILE PHONES MUST NOT BE USED ON THE SCHOOL PREMISES.
 Pupils who need to contact home may do so via the school office.
 Phones should be switched off and stored in lockers on arrival to school.
-Any pupil observed in possession of a mobile phone or similar technical device, for example, smart watches etc., until the pupil leaves school, will have it confiscated and it will only be returned to a parent/guardian between the hours of 08.30 and 16.00 (Mon Thurs) and 08.30 and 15.30 (Fri).
-There can be no exception made to this rule.
+Any pupil observed in possession of a mobile phone or similar technical device, for example, smart watches etc., until the pupil leaves school, will have it confiscated and it will only be returned to a parent/guardian during office hours.
+There can be no exception made to this rule. - 27.
+Only Post 16 pupils are permitted to bring approved electronic devices to school e.g. laptop. - 28.
+Pupils should not be on school premises after 3.25 p.m. unless with permission / supervision of school staff.